MaelDore/deepSTRAPP/README.md

 ## Quick-to-run example

-This is a simple example that shows how deepSTRAPP can be used to test for differences in diversification rates between trait values along evolutionary times.
-It presents the main functions in a typical deepSTRAPP workflow.
+This is a **simple use-case** that shows how deepSTRAPP can be used to **test for differences in diversification rates between trait values along evolutionary times**.
+It presents the main functions in a typical **deepSTRAPP workflow**.
 For more advanced used, please refer to the vignettes/tutorials below.

-Please note that the trait data and phylogeny calibration used in this example are not valid biological data.
+Please note that the trait data and phylogeny calibration used in this example are **not** valid biological data.
 They were modified in order to provide results illustrating the usefulness of deepSTRAPP.

 ``` r
 # ------ Step 0: Load data ------ #